Fire-Dragon-DoL/ESP/README.md

 - `bin/app setup`
 - Set `PGDATABASE` env variable to database you want to use
 - Set `PGUSER` env variable to your user
-- Make sure you have a database with the name of your postgres user
+- Make sure you have a database with the name of your postgres user (required for initial connection)

-## Needs

-- Batch-fetch multiple messages for stream name
-- Snapshot writer